Category: Investment Grade Weekly

 CAM Investment Grade Weekly Insights

-According to Refinitiv Lipper, for the week ended August 16, investment-grade bond funds reported a net outflow of -575mm.
-Flows for the full year are a net positive +$27.5bln.
+According to LSEG Lipper, for the week ended March 6, investment-grade bond funds reported a net inflow of +$4.5bln.
+This was the twelfth consecutive weekly inflow for IG funds and the largest inflow in over a year.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.